Deputizing For King, Interior Minister Attends Midnight Christmas Mass In Bethlehem

 King Abdullah, Minister

-of Interior Mazen Al-Faraya attended the midnight mass for Christmas celebrations according to the Eastern calendar at the Church of the Holy Sepulchre in Bethlehem on Monday evening.
+of Interior Mazen Al-Faraya attended the midnight mass for Christmas celebrations according to the Eastern calendar at the Church of the Nativity in Bethlehem on Monday evening.

 Prior to the Mass, Al-Faraya met with Ramzi Khoury, Chairman of the Higher Presidential Committee for Church Affairs in Palestine, at the Presidential Palace in Bethlehem, representing Palestinian President Mahmoud Abbas.